Alcazaba of Badajoz: Description

 In the towers area was the palace of the lords of Badajoz, featuring several baths and mosques.
-After the Christian conquest, the largest, the Great Mosque, was turned into a church, Santa María de Calatrava, which acted as the cathedral of Badajoz until the construction of the current one.
+After the Christian conquest, the largest, the Great Mosque, was turned into a church, Santa María de Calatrava, which acted as the cathedral of Badajoz until the construction of the current cathedral.
 The Great Mosque had five naves separated by arches supported by columns, and external buttresses.
 For its construction elements of Roman and Visigoth edifices were used, such as capitals and columns.
-Another building of the Muslim palace which was converted after the Christian conquest was the Military Hospital, now home to the Library of Extremadura.
+Another building of the Muslim palace, which was converted after the Christian conquest, was the military Hospital, now home to the Library of Extremadura.